Serendipity Psychology: Dr Lauren Sayers & Associates (CPsychol)

 - Committed, flexible & individualised therapy

-- Evening, early morning & weekend appointments available
+- Evening, early morning & weekend appointments face-to-face and online available

 - Working with individuals (adults, children & young people), couples & families

-- Specialist therapies available for working with anxiety, depression, PTSD & personality difficulties including DBT, CBT and EMDR.
+- Specialist therapies available for working with anxiety, health anxiety, depression, PTSD, trauma & personality difficulties including DBT, CBT, Schema Therapy and EMDR.

 Who we are

-Serendipity Psychology is a partnership of professionally registered, highly qualified Psychologists in independent practice across Northamptonshire, Leicester and Milton Keynes.
+Serendipity Psychology is a partnership of professionally registered, highly qualified Psychologists and Counsellors in independent practice across Northamptonshire, Leicestershire and Milton Keynes.
 We aspire to deliver exceptional psychological care and support to our clients.